Arithmomaniac/copilot-orchestra/README.md

     - Target 1-3 files modified per phase when possible.

 - **Provide Good Context** - Help the `planning-subagent` find relevant code
-    - Mention specific files or directories if you know them.
+    - Mention specific files or directories if you know them and attach them as explicit context in the AI chat.
     - Reference existing patterns to follow.
     - Call out any constraints or requirements upfront.

-- **Use the Right Model** - The default agent configurations are optimized for cost/quality balance.
+- **Use the Right Model** - The default agent configurations are optimized for a cost/quality balance.
-    - Planning: Claude Sonnet 4.5 (complex reasoning)
+    - Planning: Claude Sonnet 4.5 (project overview and collecting data for the plan)
-    - Implementation: Claude Haiku 4.5 (efficient execution)
+    - Implementation: Claude Haiku 4.5 (efficient implementation of tests and code)
-    - Review: Claude Sonnet 4.5 (thorough analysis)
+    - Review: Claude Sonnet 4.5 (thorough analysis and code review)
     - You can customize these in the `.agent.md` files if you'd like to use different models.
 Just change the model at the top of the file.
-(VSCode should autocomplete models available.)
+(VSCode should autocomplete models available.
+Just delete past the `:` and type `:` again and a dropdown select should appear.)

 ## Extending GitHub Copilot Orchestra to fit your needs